© La Grande roue de Montréal

 From the Plateau to Villeray to Rosemont

 A little further north in Little Italy, roll up your sleeves for a special kid/parent pottery workshop at the charming Les Faiseurs café.
-A little further east, in Petite-Patrie, step into the brand-new Café des Habitudes, an environmentally-friendly and vegetarian café designed for today’s family, then check out the next-door Heureux de Nature boutique, which offers yoga, music, philosophy, art, conscious communication and ecology classes for kids from 1 to 10.
+A little further east, in Petite-Patrie, step into Café des Habitudes, an environmentally-friendly and vegetarian café designed for today’s family, then check out the next-door Heureux de Nature boutique, which offers yoga, music, philosophy, art, conscious communication and ecology classes for kids from 1 to 10.

 © Eva Blue - Tourisme Montréal

 In Villeray, TOHU is back on the scene with highly anticipated and appreciated shows that will wow old and young alike.
 You can also stroll through the huge Parc Frédéric-Back, an ambitious environmental rehabilitation project in Montréal with a truly unique atmosphere.

 In Outremont, the Casteliers theatre company, which is dedicated to marionette arts, showcases highlight productions from here and around the world.
 The Théâtre Outremont also offers a great youth program this fall.
 Over in Westmount, the Théâtre Geordie offers theatre classes for kids.

 As part of the FIKA(S) Festival, at the Maison internationale des arts de la marionnette (MIAM), on Sunday, October 23 at 11 a.m., storyteller Saulo Giri, accompanied by musicians Marthe Halvorsen and Sandra Boulanger, who will perform two Norwegian-inspired concert tales for children aged 6 to 12.